 - 1. All off-street parking facilities must have access from alleys or from streets at locations that accommodate safe pedestrian circulation. - 2.
 Areas for delivery or service to customers in vehicles must not interfere with pedestrian activity or impede pedestrian or bicycle facilities. - D. Compact/Walkable/Urban (CWU) Parking Design Requirements.
+These requirements apply to the following zoning districts: Transit Related Center (TRC), Urban Employment (UE), Town Center (TC), Transition Community Center (TCC), and Planned Development-Rural Village (PD-RV).

+1. General.

-These requirements apply to the following Zoning Districts: Transit Related Center (TRC), Urban Employment (UE), Town Center (TC), Transition Community Center (TCC), and Planned Development-Rural Village (PD-RV). - 1.
-General. - a.
-All off-street parking must be located on the lot being served or on a separate lot or parcel 500 feet from the primary pedestrian entrance of the building that it serves. - b.
+- a.
+All off-street nonresidential parking must be located on the lot being served or on a separate lot or parcel 1/4-mile from the primary pedestrian entrance of the building that it serves. - b.
 Access for off-street parking must generally be achieved by means of alleys, off-street vehicular connections between adjacent parking lots, and side streets. - c.
 Parking is prohibited at the visual termination of roads and streets and must not be the principal use of corner lots. - d.
 Structured parking is required to meet 70% of the parking requirements for the construction of new buildings in the Inner Core and Outer Core Subareas of the TRC Zoning District. - e.
 Off-street surface parking lots are prohibited in the TRC Zoning District within 1/4 mile of the transit station to encourage parking structures. - f.
-All off-street surface parking lots in the TDSA Subarea of the TRC Zoning District and the TC, and TCC Zoning Districts other than short-term drop-off/delivery parking, require landscaping pursuant to Section 7.04.06, and must not interfere with pedestrian activity or impede pedestrian or bicycle facilities.

-g.
-An off-street parking facility may be shared by 2 or more uses pursuant to Section 7.06.08.
+All off-street surface parking lots in the TDSA Subarea of the TRC Zoning District and the TC, and TCC Zoning Districts other than short-term drop-off/delivery parking, require landscaping pursuant to Section 7.04.06, and must not interfere with pedestrian activity or impede pedestrian or bicycle facilities. - g.
+An off-street parking facility may be shared by 2 or more uses pursuant to Section 7.06.08. - h.
+Residential parking location and design are also subject to the requirements of Section 7.06.11.